 Supporting women in research

 Science in Australia Gender Equity (SAGE) is a national program promoting gender equity and gender diversity in science, technology, engineering, maths and medicine (STEMM).
 Using the Athena SWAN charter, the SAGE pilot program guides universities to improve gender equity policies and practices.

-We’re proud to be an inaugural Athena SWAN charter member, supported by our executive leadership team, Equity Department, and the Division of Research and Commercialisation.
+We’re proud to be an inaugural Athena SWAN Bronze Award recipient, supported by our executive leadership team, Equity Department, and the Division of Research and Commercialisation.

 Gender equity accreditation

 We hold a Bronze Award under the Athena SWAN Charter, an accreditation program designed to enhance gender equity and diversity in Science, Technology, Engineering, Mathematics and Medicine (STEMM) disciplines.
 In developing our submission for this award, our special-assessment-team (SAT), in collaboration with STEMM academics, action teams and other staff embarked on a reflective analysis of our staff profile, policies, procedures, practices and cultures.
 This culminated in a four-year action plan to drive the advancement of women and diversity in STEMM.